 Vikings

 The Vikings spoke Old Norse and made inscriptions in runes.
-For most of the period, they followed the Old Norse religion, but later became Christians.
+For most of the Viking Age, they followed the Old Norse religion, but became Christians over the 8th–12th centuries.
 The Vikings had their own laws, art, and architecture.
 Most Vikings were also farmers, fishermen, craftsmen, and traders.
 Popular conceptions of the Vikings often strongly differ from the complex, advanced civilisation of the Norsemen that emerges from archaeology and historical sources.
 A romanticised picture of Vikings as noble savages began to emerge in the 18th century; this developed and became widely propagated during the 19th-century Viking revival.
-Perceived views of the Vikings as violent, piratical heathens or as intrepid adventurers owe much to conflicting varieties of the modern Viking myth that had taken shape by the early 20th century.
-Current popular representations of the Vikings are typically based on cultural clichés and stereotypes, complicating modern appreciation of the Viking legacy.
-These representations are rarely accurate—for example, there is no evidence that they wore horned helmets, a costume element that first appeared in the 19th century.
+Varying views of the Vikings—as violent, piratical heathens or as intrepid adventurers—reflect conflicting modern Viking myths that took shape by the early 20th century.
+Current popular representations are typically based on cultural clichés and stereotypes and are rarely accurate—for example, there is no evidence that they wore horned helmets, a costume element that first appeared in the 19th century.
 Provided by Wikipedia

 1